pydsgz/DeepVOG/README.md

 $ nvidia-docker run -it --rm yyhhoi/deepvog:v1.1.3 bash
 ```

-### Uninstall
+### Removal of Package

-Un-installation can be done by simply deleting the python package, for example:
+Removal can be done by simply deleting the python package, for example:
 ```
 $ rm -r /usr/local/lib/python3.5/dist-packages/deepvog-1.1.2-py3.5.egg
 ```